pravinyo/website/_posts/2026-09-06-architecture-intro.md

 2. **You need the vocabulary to review what comes back.** If you can't name the layering violation, you can't ask for it to be fixed — you'll just feel a vague unease about a diff and approve it anyway.
 3. **You need diagrams that are cheap to produce and easy to compare against reality**, because AI-generated code drifts from any diagram that isn't kept in the loop.

-Everything else in this post — the three patterns, the diagrams, the AI-prompting examples — is in service of those three points, and this framing carries through the rest of Module 3.
+Everything else in this post — the three patterns, the diagrams, the AI-prompting examples — is in service of those three points, and this framing carries through the rest of [Software Architecture](/posts/architecture-intro/).

 ---